mikasd/newsCli/README.md

 # newsCli
 view news from the terminal.
-Just build and run it.
-Top currently hardcoded for top us news.
+Currently set for current top news stories in the United States.

 ![screenshot](/img/screenshot.png)